Tips for braving cold temperatures

 If your car breaks down, make sure you stay in your car, get to a safe location and identify location markers before calling for help.

-If you need to conserve fuel, AAA recommends running your vehicle very 10 minutes for a couple of minutes to keep the temperature inside the vehicle warm enough.
+If you need to conserve fuel, AAA recommends running your vehicle every 10 minutes for a couple of minutes to keep the temperature inside the vehicle warm enough.